1coderookie/BSB-LPB-LAN_EN/docs/chap13.md

 ---

-## 13.5 Error Message „decoding error"
+## 13.5 Error Message "decoding error"

 The error message "decoding error" means, that the parameter and the command id are known or match, but that the data packet doesn't correspond to the known decoding.
 The reason for this could be a different length or a different unit.